lanejr/carabAoS/doc/how_to_classify.md

 Next, for our approach of using prototype data points, we need to define a prototype army list for each archetype.
 As a kind of 'training data' we will look at two real army lists <sup>[1](#list-1), [2](#list-2)</sup> - these will guide our prototype definitions.

 To get our army lists in a flattened format for insertion into the knowledge bank, we can use the `army_flattener` tool - guidance is given [here](how_to_flatten.md) for how to do this.
-Once we have our flattened list, we can remove the warscrolls and enhancements we've decided to ignore for our prototypes.
+Once we have our flattened list, we can remove the warscrolls and enhancements we've decided to ignore for our prototype.
 Alternatively, these could be hand-written.

 ### Create the Prototypes